gren-lang/compiler/hints/missing-patterns.md

 # Hints for Missing Patterns

-Elm checks to make sure that all possible inputs to a function or `case` are handled.
-This gives us the guarantee that no Elm code is ever going to crash because data had an unexpected shape.
+Gren checks to make sure that all possible inputs to a function or `case` are handled.
+This gives us the guarantee that no Gren code is ever going to crash because data had an unexpected shape.

 There are a couple techniques for making this work for you in every scenario.